mohmiim/MLIntroduction/session-6/README.md

 LSTM are a variation of RNN, that deal specifically with the long-term dependency problem because it remember information for long time.

 The details of how LSTMS works is beyond the scope of this tutorial and i suggest goign through the [amazing deeplearing specialization by Andrew NG](https://www.deeplearning.ai/deep-learning-specialization/) on coursera to get in the details (course 5)

-##5.
-Picking our data set
+## 5. Picking our dataset
-##6.
-Prepare Data for input to Tensorflow model
+## 6. Prepare Data for input to Tensorflow model
-##7.
-Design our Tensorflow model
+## 7. Design our Tensorflow model
-##8.
-Putting it all together
+## 8. Putting it all together
-##9.
-Conclusion
+## 9. Conclusion